nezd53/ResourcePackCreator/README.md

 An Android app that creates a Minecraft: Bedrock Edition resource pack from one image or sound.
 Yes, that means that all of the textures will be the same.

-This app was remove from the Google Play Store :(
+This app was removed from the Google Play Store :(

 TODO: update to AndroidX